helloworld-html/SpaceCruiser/README.md

  - click *i* to **send e-mail**

-This game is currently in development so feel free to collaborate in this project!
+This game is currently in development so feel free to collaborate in this project !

 **Important Notice:** This game only works on pc (keyboard needed).